Nishmigowda11/testmigene/README.md

-Tether is perfect for families, teams, and friends who want to stay connected effortlessly.
+The wearable is compact and lightweight, ensuring all-day comfort.